Noli0032/ShowTracker/README.md

 2. Set up PostgreSQL
   - Create a database called myprojectdb
   - Create a dedicated user with access to that database
-3. Configure user secrets (The connection string is set to go in user-secrets rather than in appsettings.json to avoid version control and plain text entirely + a layer of encryption)
+3. Configure user secrets (The connection string is set to go in user-secrets rather than in appsettings.json to avoid version control and plain text entirely)
     ```
     dotnet user-secrets init
     dotnet user-secrets set "ConnectionStrings:ApplicationDbContextConnection" "Host=localhost;Port=5432;Database=myprojectdb;Username=youruser;Password=yourpassword"